 Organization and Account

-What is an Organization?
+What Is an Organization?

-What is an Account?
+What Is an Account?

-Examples of use
+Examples of using Accounts

 You can utilize different accounts for various purposes tailored to your company's needs.
 For instance, you can employ them to differentiate between: